World Energy Congress 2016 in Istanbul

-The issue of energy just brings together not only scientists and engineers, but also politicians and diplomats.
-The global linking of energy distribution, especialy natural gas, plays an important role and Turkey was presented as a hub between Asia, Middle East and Europe and the Mediterranean.
+The issue of energy just brings together not only scientists and engineers but also politicians and diplomats.
+The global linking of energy distribution, especially natural gas, plays an important role and Turkey was presented as a hub between Asia, Middle East and Europe and the Mediterranean.

 |Marie-José Nadeau, Chair, World Energy Council|